 The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, agrees Welsh taxes and holds the Welsh Government to account.

 We strive to be an accessible parliamentary body, which engages with and respects all of the people of Wales and beyond.

 We are proud to represent all of the people of Wales and believe very strongly in the concepts of equality, diversity and inclusion.
 It is our belief that engaging with as diverse a range of groups as possible can only lead to a better democratic institution and legislature that delivers effectively for all the people of Wales.

-The Assembly will have stalls there that will be operated by staff, including members of our Race, Ethnicity and Cultural Heritage (REACH) workplace equality network, so, if you are able, come along and say hello and find out more about the Assembly and the work we do.
+We will have stalls at the BHM Wales Official Launch and Grand Finale events so, if you are able, come along and say hello and find out more about the Assembly and the work we do.

 Our REACH network will also be hosting, on the 09 October 2017 a ‘Black History Month in Britain and the black mental health experience’ event, with guest speakers Patrick Vernon OBE and Diverse Cymru.
 You’re welcome to attend this free public event but places are limited, so please secure your place as soon as possible, by contacting the Diversity team.